triggermesh/docs/docs/sources/slack.md

 ## Prerequisites

-A Slack user that can manage application is required to configure the source.
+A Slack user that can manage applications is required to configure the source.

 ## Create the Slack source integration